Phoenix Force: Phoenix Song: Echo

 While Maya fully accepts being the Phoenix Force's host, her first outing as the Phoenix does not go according to plan.
 While stopping a burglary, she loses control of her temper and burns one of the perpetrators alive before starting a fire that threatens to harm countless innocent people.
 Even Echo's behavior along with her attitude and body language shifts dramatically when being influenced by the Phoenix Force, prompting Elektra and Forge to confront her over the dangers of her powers.
 She rejects their condescending nature and admonishments but still recognizes that she needs help reigning in her powers.

+Echo would eventually lost the connection to the Phoenix after using it to defend the Quarry of Creation and the Multiverse from the Council of Red.

 Hosts

 The following are the known hosts of the Phoenix Force: